Back Arrow

 Can deliver a high ROI for clients Emails with large files may slow down loading times, leading to frustration among your audience

-Time-saving as most parts of the campaign can be automated with the right tools Subscribers already receive large volumes of content from other brands, which may lead to email fatigue and lower engagement
+Can be fully automated Subscribers already receive large volumes of content from other brands, which may lead to email fatigue and lower engagement

 Case Study: FusionBelts